(1) Welcome to the National Bread Museum's

 The SMELLS and TASTES from the HEART of the HOME

-At least 1,500-2,000 historical artifacts related to our grandmothers' HOME BAKING, plus associated KITCHENALIA, are within a 45-year core collection, as a gift for the creation of the National Bread Museum.
+At least 1,500-2,000 historical artifacts related to our grandmothers' HOME BAKING, plus associated KITCHENALIA, are within a 45-year core collection, as a gift for the creation of the National Bread Museum of Grain-Baking-Bread Culture (NBM).
 The dream of preserving an old building (maybe grain-related?) in the Omaha, Nebraska, area for the museum location is currently the main goal.
-In order for us to reach that goal, we're asking for your help to make this happen asap for our country by giving a donation right now in 2026; otherwise, memories fade & history is lost as artifacts also die.
+In order for us to reach that goal, we're asking for your help to make this happen asap for our country by giving a donation right now in 2026; otherwise, memories fade & history is lost as artifacts disappear.

 Most of the original 1,000, predominantly home-baking-related, late 1800-to-WWII artifacts collected in Germany (1988-1991), hold the way-of-life stories of our European and American ancestors of that era, while the continually growing core collection of historical artifacts of WWII through the 20th century represents the living history of our fast-changing "heart of the home" baking culture.
 Preserving artifacts representing our country's ancestors from other regions of the world could be contributed by those descendants.
 Some examples below . . .
 See more on the two "Artifact" links at the top/bottom of this page, or in the MENU.

 Baking-related artifacts tell the story of yesteryear - especially of our moms and grandmas.
-It was common to have a stay-at-home career to raise a family, work as a partner with her husband - whether toiling to live off the land or survive in the city - and recognizing the need that was and still is especially significant, to devote a good part of one's life to home baking.
+During the NBM's focus years of 1850-1999, it was very common women as wives and mothers, to have a stay-at-home career to raise a family, work as a partner with her husband - whether toiling to live off the land or surviving in the city - and recognizing the need that was especially significant, to devote a good part of one's life to home baking.
 The "how to" was handed on down which is sadly and quickly disappearing.

 Meanwhile, it was usually the men who worked the land, harvested, and milled the grain.
 Others went from kitchen to commercial, or teaching, publishing, or manufacturing - both in pans & equipment, or ingredients & grain-based foods.